-Consider cultivating your own peach trees if you wish to enjoy this delicious fruit in an organic way.
-Citrus fruits like lemons don’t require tropical conditions, and you can pick for flavorful but thin-skinned varieties that are too delicate to make it to grocery shelves.
+Consider cultivating your peach trees to enjoy this delicious fruit organically.
+Citrus fruits like lemons don’t require tropical conditions, and you can pick flavorful but thin-skinned varieties that are too delicate to make it to grocery shelves.

-Peach trees come in a variety of sizes, including dwarf cultivars that can be grown in a container, so there’s no reason you can’t cultivate your own peach harvest to use in cobblers, canned preserves, smoothies, or salsa.
+Peach trees come in various sizes, including dwarf cultivars that can be grown in a container, so there’s no reason you can’t cultivate your peach harvest to use in cobblers, canned preserves, smoothies, or salsa.

 How long does it take for a peach tree to grow?

 They normally take three to four years to bear fruit when planted from seed.
 If you buy a young tree, you’ll get a harvest sooner.
 Plant your peach tree late in the winter or early in the spring while it is dormant.